sreeramsunkara/TAS-Workshop-CAH/README.md

 10. Now observe the system at work.

 - Can this type of scaling be done via scripts and configuration files?
 Yes, absolutely.
-The first step is to extende the `cf` CLI features by using plug-ins.
+The first step is to extend the `cf` CLI features by using plug-ins.
 Let's add the _Cloud Foundry CLI AutoScaler Plug-in_ to your Workshop VM.
 Please execute the following commands:

 ```
 cf install-plugin -r CF-Community app-autoscaler-plugin